Dryer Takes Too Long to Dry? Here’s Why

 Still Drying in Two Cycles?
 Let’s Fix It.

-We carry heating elements, thermal fuses, igniters, drum components, and gas valve parts for all major brands on every truck — most repairs done in one visit.
+We carry heating elements, drum components, gas valve parts, and control boards for all major brands on every truck — most repairs done in one visit.
 The $99 diagnostic is waived when you approve the repair, and all work is backed by a parts and labor warranty.
 Same-day and next-day across Atlanta, Tampa, Jacksonville, Miami, and Charlotte.

 Book online Call us